a6patch/docs/docs/voting/public-pools-explained.md

 ## Example
 This fictional delegate is sharing 80% of the rewards, daily.
 He has 2 voters, with 1000, and 3000 XQR respectively.

-After the delegate forges a block (reward=10XQR), the script starts calculating.
+After the delegate forges a block (reward = 10XQR), the script starts calculating.
 First, it looks at the [SHARE] & [RESERVE].
 It takes 2 XQR for the delegate, and keeps 8XQR for the voters.
 Then, the script looks at the total amount of votes (= 4000), and the individual votes (= 1000 & 3000).
 It determines that voter 1 is entitled to 1/4th of the share, and voter 2 should get 3/4th.
 So voter 1 gets 8 x 0.25 = 2XQR, and voter 2 gets 8 x 0.75 = 6XQR.